 Higher IHC expression of AC in primary prostate cancers is associated with more advanced disease stage, and in a model derived from PC-3 prostate cancer cells, the highly tumourigenic, metastatic and chemo-resistant PC-3/Mc clone expressed higher levels of AC than the non-metastatic PC-3/S clone, with stable knockdown of ASAH1 in PC-3/Mc cells resulting in an accumulation of ceramide, reduced clonogenic potential and inhibition of tumourigenesis and lung metastases36.
 The DU 145 prostate cancer cell line has also been demonstrated to be sensitive to the effect of AC inhibition following treatment with LCL204, with raised ceramide and decreased sphingosine levels, caspase activation and ultimately apoptosis observed37.
 In this study, the degradation of AC by LCL204 was cathepsin-dependent.

 The PC-3 and DU 145 prostate cancer cell lines are considered to be hormone-refractory.
-In a study by Gouazé-Andersson et al38, combination therapy in these cell lines with the ceramide-generating chemotherapeutic fenretinide and the synthetic AC inhibitor DM102 significantly decreased cell viability in a synergistic manner, with single-agent treatment being only weakly cytotoxic.
+In a study by Gouazé-Andersson et al.l38, combination therapy in these cell lines with the ceramide-generating chemotherapeutic fenretinide and the synthetic AC inhibitor DM102 significantly decreased cell viability in a synergistic manner, with single-agent treatment being only weakly cytotoxic.
 An alternative known AC inhibitor N-oleoylethanolamine did not produce a synergistic effect with fenretinide in the cells and blocking ceramide generation (with either vitamin E or myriocin) did not prevent cytotoxicity from combined fenretinide/DM102 treatment, suggesting alternative metabolic pathways in this context.

-Turner et al39 demonstrated that the PPC1 and DU 145 prostate cancer cell lines over-expressing AC relative to controls have increased lysosomal density, high expression of the lysosomal stabilising protein KIF5B and increased levels of autophagy, complimenting the enhanced stress-resistance inherent to the cells, and to potentially explain the ability of the prostate cancer cells to respond to ceramide accumulation following irradiation.
+Turner et al.39 demonstrated that the PPC1 and DU 145 prostate cancer cell lines over-expressing AC relative to controls have increased lysosomal density, high expression of the lysosomal stabilising protein KIF5B and increased levels of autophagy, complimenting the enhanced stress-resistance inherent to the cells, and to potentially explain the ability of the prostate cancer cells to respond to ceramide accumulation following irradiation.

 Head and neck cancer

-AC over-expression has been observed in squamous cell head and neck cancer (HNC) in four out of six primary tumours and six out of nine HNC cell lines in a study by Roh et al40 and was correlated with resistance to cisplatin chemotherapy in the cell lines.
+AC over-expression has been observed in squamous cell head and neck cancer (HNC) in four out of six primary tumours and six out of nine HNC cell lines in a study by Roh et al. 40 and was correlated with resistance to cisplatin chemotherapy in the cell lines.
 Pharmacological (with N-oleoyl-ethanolamine) and genetic (with short hairpin RNA) inhibition of AC in the cell lines significantly increased their sensitivity to cisplatin, with increased ceramide production and activation of pro-apoptotic proteins.
 In another study of squamous cell cancer cells, the inhibition of AC with the small molecule inhibitor LCL521 significantly reduced the survivability of SCCVII cells on the basis of clonogenic assay after photodynamic therapy41.
 AC activity inhibition and increases in ceramide levels have also been observed after photodynamic therapy in isolation42.
 Over-expression of AC in the SCC-1 cancer cell line increased resistance to Fas-induced apoptosis, with down-regulation inducing sensitivity.
 The AC inhibitor LCL204 was also demonstrated in this study to sensitise HNC cell lines to Fas-induced apoptosis in both in vitro and in a xenograft model in vivo43.

 Melanoma